asmfreak/habitipy/README.md

 Replace USER\_ID and API\_KEY with the corresponding tokens from [your Habitica settings>API page](https://habitica.com/#/options/settings/api).

 You can replace `url` as needed, for example if you're self-hosting a Habitica server.

 Lastly, remember to `chmod 600 ~/.config/habitica/auth.cfg` to keep your credentials secret.
+This is enforced by `habitipy` cli command.

 Usage
 -----